Site icon Bia review

 2. Frame Your Shot:

-Before setting the timer, make sure you have framed your shot correctly.
-Use the camera’s live view mode or viewfinder to compose your image.
+First and foremost, frame your shot before initializing the timer.
+Use the live view mode or the viewfinder to compose your image.

 3. Check Focus:

-Ensure that your camera is properly focused on the subject before starting the timer.
-If using autofocus, allow the camera to focus before activating the timer.
+Check that the camera is focused on the subject before starting the timer.
+In the case of Autofocus, do focus before starting the timer.

 4. Use Remote Shutter Release: